Author

 Creating A Snapshot Of The Existing Volume

 A snapshot is a point-in-time image of an EBS volume that captures all its data, settings, and configurations as they are.
 Creating a snapshot as a precautionary measure before adjusting an EBS volume is indeed a wise step.
-That’s because this snapshot is a safety net in case of data loss or errors during shrinkage.
-If an unexpected issue or corruption occurs, you can restore your data from the snapshot:

 • Locate EBS Volumes: Access your EBS volumes through the EC2 dashboard.